 Department/Area: Global Health and Population (GHP)

 The Nutrition and Global Health Program in the Department of Global Health and Population, at the Harvard T.H.
-Chan School of Public Health is seeking a highly motivated postdoctoral researcher with an interest in global health, reproductive epidemiology, and big data analytics.
-The Postdoctoral Research Fellow will focus on answering questions related to maternal nutrition and perinatal outcomes using large data sets assembled from clinical trials and prospective cohort studies conducted in low and middle-income countries.
+Chan School of Public Health is seeking a highly motivated postdoctoral researcher with an interest in global health, reproductive epidemiology, and maternal/child/adolescent health.
+The Postdoctoral Research Fellow will focus on answering questions related to nutrition and health outcomes using large data sets assembled from clinical trials and prospective cohort studies conducted in low and middle-income countries.
 This position provides the opportunity to develop and extend skills in statistical analysis, draft grant proposals, create analytical frameworks, and author manuscripts for publication.
 All activities will be conducted in close collaboration with investigators and study personnel in Boston.

 Job responsibilities include but are not limited to:

 Lead systematic reviews of the literature and analyses of data examining maternal nutrition and perinatal outcomes

 Contribute to data cleaning, standardization, pooling and data analysis